emontzkajnl/plugins/broken-link-checker/readme.txt

 Nope.
 The plugin doesn’t modify your content.
 It just finds the broken links and gives you options to manage them.

 = How can I report security issues or bugs? =
 We take plugin security incredibly seriously; if you have a bug or vulnerability to report, you can do so through the Patchstack Vulnerability Disclosure Program.
 It’s fast, easy, and you will be notified when the issue is fixed.
-[Report a vulnerability](https://patchstack.com/database/vdp/branda-white-labeling).
+[Report a vulnerability](https://patchstack.com/database/wordpress/plugin/broken-link-checker/vdp).

+== Screenshots ==

+1. Cloud Broken Link Checker
+2. Scheduled Broken Link Checker Scanning
+3. In plugin broken links summary dashboard
+4. Cloud Broken Link Checker Full Dashboard
+5. Local Broken Link Checker engine
+6. Local Broken Link Checker engine settings

 == Changelog ==

+= 2.4.6 =
+* Fix: Patched a vulnerability issue.

+= 2.4.5 =
+* Fix: Patched a vulnerability issue.

+= 2.4.4 =
+* Fix: Resolved issue where editing a link would get stuck in the Hub.
+* Fix: Updated the Hub link to correctly point to the BLC page within the Hub.

 = 2.4.3 =
 * Enhance: PHP 8.4 compatibility.